epics-modules/lua/docs/index.rst

 lua in other modules.

 Currently, the lua module uses lua version 5.3.5.
-A reference manual describing the detals of the language can be `found here`_.
+A reference manual describing the details of the language can be `found here`_.

 .. _found here: https://www.lua.org/manual/5.3/